Onnys/cocktail/README.md

 # cocktail

-A aplication that shows a list of cocktail that can be alcholic and non alcholic
+A aplication that shows a list of cocktail that can be alcoholic and nonalcoholic fetched from thecocktaildb API
 ## Getting Started

 This project is a starting point for a Flutter application.